Why SSO is only part of multi-cloud identity

 People often ask if SSO is secure.
 Broadly speaking, yes, SSO is secure, but there are factors that can hamper the security prowess of the single sign-on process.

-Multi-clouds present different challenges for identity management
+Multiple clouds present different challenges for identity management than in the past

 We now have multiple silos of identity vendors and multiple cloud platforms.
 Each cloud comes with its own built-in identity system.

 When companies adopt a cloud platform, most still use old, on-premises apps and identities.
 Traditional centralized identity management doesn’t work across siloed multi-cloud environments — it’s impossible to implement a consistent policy and identity.